camelliawill/gfw-article/blog.md

 > Global Fishing Watch, an online platform created by Google, Oceana, a marine charity, and Sky Truth, which uses satellite data to further environmental causes, is a keen user of AIS transmissions.
 They do not just let it locate fishing vessels; they let it take a good guess as to what they are doing (boats long-lining for tuna, for example, zigzag distinctively).

-Skytruth has been doing a tremendous work building the early prototype, analyzing this gigantic dataset and providing highly efficient binary vector tiles, where points are clustered both spatially and in time.
+Skytruth has done tremendous work building the early prototype, analyzing this gigantic dataset and providing highly efficient binary vector tiles, where points are clustered both spatially and in time.
 More on this in Skytruth's technical portal, <a href="http://globalfishingwatch.io/">globalfishingwatch.io</a>.

-We, at <a href="vizzuality.com">Vizzuality</a>, had the chance to  implement the vision on the users facing side of things, building an interactive and animated visualisation on top of the dataset.
-I want to talk here about our discoveries, failures and successes achieving the animated "heatmap" style of this map, with reasonably good performance, a maintainable, high-level codebase, and a bit of sanity left.
+We, at <a href="vizzuality.com">Vizzuality</a>, had the chance to  implement the vision on the user facing side of things, building an interactive and animated visualisation on top of the dataset.
+I want to talk here about our discoveries, failures and successes in achieving the animated "heatmap" style of this map, with reasonably good performance, a maintainable, high-level codebase, and a bit of sanity left.